Planning on a wedding proposal with the good ol' engagement ring in a frosty mug of Bud Light? No?

 For more information, visit charrosteak.com.

-Even though Commoner’s menu is filled with comfort food, it’s presented with grace and style to match the posh environment and mountain view.
+Even though Commoner's menu is filled with comfort food, it's presented with grace and style to match the newly-renovated upscale environment and mountain view.
 The hearty and satisfying Ragu is made with house-made tagliatelle, while the Charred Fruit with Beets features a fresh bite of citrus, topped with candied walnuts, greens, and herb mousse.

 For more information, visit commonertucson.com.